-Human Rights Watch (HRW) has accused the US government of covering up the extent of waterboarding at secret CIA prisons, alleging that Libyan opponents of Muammar Gaddafi were subjected to the torture before being handed over to the former dictator's security police.
+Human Rights Watch (HRW) has accused the US government of covering up the extent of waterboarding at secret CIA prisons, alleging that Libyan opponents of Muammar Gaddafi were subjected to the torture before being handed over to the former dictator's security police."only three people, all members of al-Qaida, were waterboarded in American custody" Now, two things spring to mind.
+First, the acknowledgement that three people were waterboarded opens up members of the Bush administration to charges of torture at the International Criminal Court.
+Now that it's been acknowledged, this should make arrest easier in any country other than the US.

 The New York-based human rights group has cast "serious doubt" on Washington's claim that only three people, all members of al-Qaida, were waterboarded in American custody, claiming in a new report to have fresh evidence that the CIA used the technique to simulate drowning on Libyans snatched from countries in Africa and Asia.